3dgeo-heidelberg/AImon/docs/index.md

 </div>

 **Research target 1 - Hierarchical classification of detected change:**
 <div style="text-align: justify">Developing new methods and tools to automatically extract relevant change information from the last two point clouds.
-The method analyses different types of changes in the terrain (e.g. rockfall events, movements or erosion processes) fully automatically by delimiting them in terms of time and space.
+The method analyses different types of change in the terrain (e.g., rockfall events, movements or erosion processes) fully automatically by delimiting them in terms of time and space.
 Five different steps comprise:
 </div>
 - 1.1: Rule-based change classification
 - 1.2: [Hierarchical analysis](https://doi.org/10.5445/IR/1000180377)